-While platformers, specifically \textit{Super Mario Bros.}, have dominated the field, Summerville et al. \cite{summerville2015samplinghyrule} generated levels learned from \textit{The Legend of Zelda} \cite{zelda} series.
-Their approach relies on hierarchical segmentation of the data, first generating the high level topological structure of a dungeon (discussed in Section \ref{sec:graph_em}) and then generating rooms as a grid of tiles via Principal Component Analysis (PCA).
-PCA finds a compressed representation of the original 2-D room arrays by taking the eigenvectors of the original high dimensional space and only keeping the most informative, in this work only keeping the top 20 most informative accounting for 95\% of all variation in an approach inspired by EigenFaces\cite{eigenfaces}.
+While approaches to generating levels typically focus on platformers (e.g. \textit{Super Mario Bros.}), Summerville et al. \cite{summerville2015samplinghyrule} generate levels for \textit{The Legend of Zelda} \cite{zelda} series.
+Their approach relies on segmenting data hierarchically by first generating the high-level topological structure of a dungeon (discussed in Section \ref{sec:graph_em}) and then the rooms represented as a grid of tiles via Principal Component Analysis (PCA).
+The PCA algorithm finds a compressed representation of the original 2-D room arrays by taking the eigenvectors of the original high dimensional space and retaining only the most informative (inspired by EigenFaces\cite{eigenfaces}).
 These compressed representations are represented as weight vectors that can be interpolated between to generate new room content as seen in Figure \ref{fig:pca_zelda}.